Pierfrancesco95/Pierfrancesco95/README.md

 ## EDUCATION:

-:page_with_curl: Cooding Bootcamp in Data Analytics
+:page_with_curl: Master in Data Analytics

-:page_with_curl: Master in Business Administration
+:page_with_curl: Master degree in Business Administration

 :page_with_curl: Bachelor degree in Economics